Skip to content

 --seed, --horizon, and --num-requests are exceptions — they override the workload-spec YAML values even when --workload-spec is set. --rate does NOT override aggregate_rate in the YAML (see Common Pitfalls).

-Routing, admission, and scheduling (--routing-policy, --admission-policy, --scheduler, etc.):
+Routing, admission, scheduling, and preemption (--routing-policy, --admission-policy, --scheduler, --preemption-policy, etc.):

 1. Explicit CLI flags